Glyphs

 Options

 Various options can be set that determine which glyph will be selected.
-This includes choosing to use the last active controller or not and the priority order of different controller types.
+This includes choosing to use the last active controller or not, the priority order of different controller types and controller element types, and other options.
 For example, you might choose to prioritze keyboard glyphs over mouse glyphs or vice versa.
 (In this class, the keyboard and mouse are treated as a single controller for the purposes of last active controller.)

 If the options field is left blank, it will use the default options specified in ControllerElementGlyphSelectorOptions.defaultOptions.
 You can set this value or change the individual options values and all glyphs that use the default options will reflect these changes.
 (You can also set the default options in the inspector using this convenience component.)
 If the options field is set, the local options will be used.